brksnmz/brksnmz.github.io/02_research.markdown

 - "Redistribution Behaviour: The Role of Merit and Structural Inequality".
 (Pre-reg in progress).

+- "Liminality, Social Exclusion, and Segregation: Asylum Seekers and Refugees in the United Kingdom."
+Sergio Lo Iacono.
+(Pre-reg in progress).

 ### Book chapters

 - "Double-edged Sword of Cooperation: The Vulnerability of Trusting and Trustworthy Behaviour."
 In: Barradas de Freitas, Raquel & Lo Iacono, Sergio (eds.)
 (2021). *Trust Matters: Cross-Disciplinary Essays, Hart Publishing*.